withfatpanda/ship/README.md

-# Rocket: WordPress Theme Framework
+# Ship: WordPress Theme Framework

 Ship is a WordPress Theme Framework based on [UnderStrap](https://understrap.com).

 Thanks to UnderStrap, Ship combines [Underscores](https://underscores.me) with Bootstrap (version 4), making for a world-class starting point for your next WordPress theme project.

-We called it "Ship" because it helps us ship great web experiences, faster.
+We called the framework "Ship" because it helps us ship great web experiences, faster.

 ## License
 Like UnderStrap and Underscores, Ship is released under the terms of the [GPL version 2](http://www.gnu.org/licenses/old-licenses/gpl-2.0.en.html) or (at your option) any later version.

+## Support
+If you need or can support this project, please head over to [issues](https://github.com/withfatpanda/ship/issues).

 ## Changelog
 See [changelog](CHANGELOG.md)